ylawler/fitted/README.md

 - Virtual Closet
 - Outfit creator based on your clothing items stored in your virtual closet
+- Suggest an outfit based on the weather forcast

+## Possible future ideas:

 - Share/Post Outfits
 - Follow other Outfit Creators
-- Suggest an outfit based on the weather forcast

 ## What 'fitted can already do:

 - Create an account in Firebase
 - Get the location and weather and display it to the user as a title view
 - Allow the user to choose between different discover criteria such as mood, etc...